DownEast & Acadia

-- North of Acadia, the village of Grand Lake Stream is home to the most concentrated population of Registered Maine Guides in the state.
-It is truly an outdoor enthusiast’s paradise and offers its visitors unparalleled fishing and hunting opportunities, as well as an ideal location for relaxing nature appreciation.
+With so much to explore, an experienced guide can be an invaluable part of the DownEast experience.
+North of Acadia, the village of Grand Lake Stream is home to the most concentrated population of Registered Maine Guides in the state.
+The fishing and hunting are unmatched, as are the opportunities to simply relax and enjoy the great outdoors.